aki-tera/017_plot_average_data/README.md

 1. Run this program.
 1. Display graphs plotting the median.
 1. And then generate result's csv files.
-   But it will not be generated if results already exists.
+   Note:It is not generated if results already exists.
 ## Note
 Nothing in particular